 Jeff Kato retired in February 2020 from Genesee County Habitat for Humanity where he served as the agency's Director of Operations.
 In his 14 years with the organization, Jeff helped grow the staff from 3 to over 20 employees and oversaw all operations of the agency including its retail entity, ReStore.
 Prior to Habitat for Humanity, Jeff worked in the restaurant industry for over 20 years where he earned the title of General Manager with direct supervision of 50 employees in a casual fine dining setting with a capacity for 200 guests and had annual gross sales of over $3 Million.
 Jeff and his wife enjoy biking, kayaking, spending time outdoors in Michigan, especially with family and friends.
 As Secretary/Treasurer of BEAR, Jeff brings his knowledge of scheduling, hiring, guest satisfaction and hospitality operational excellence.

 Leslie Voiles, Vice President BEAR

 A lifelong Northern Michigan girl, Leslie has a degree in public relations and a career background in systems management and volunteer coordination.
 Leslie found her passion for non-profit work during her time as the volunteer coordinator at Genesee County Habitat for Humanity.
 She currently works as the systems coordinator for Floor Covering Brokers Carpet One.
-In her free time, you can find her hiking, biking, or playing with her husband and son.
+In her free time, you can find her hiking, biking, or playing with her husband, son and daughter.

 George MacEachern, Construction General BEAR